This page contains useful information that will help you to enjoy singing with choir.

 We are increasingly making use of the free sheet music which can be downloaded from websites such as the Choral Public Domain Library.
 On occasion you may be contacted by email with a file attached and asked to print one off for yourself if you are in a position to do so.
 This really helps to lower the printing costs of the choir.
 If you are not able to print off something, then don’t worry, as a copy will be provided for you.

-If you find that you need some music because you do not have a copy of something that we are currently singing, you will need to let Claire and Ren know about it as soon as you can so that they can organise bringing you a copy for the next rehearsal.
+If you find that you need some music because you do not have a copy of something that we are currently singing, you will need to let Shirley know about it as soon as you can so that they can organise bringing you a copy for the next rehearsal.

 It is most important that anyone taking part in a concert or service is present at the preceding rehearsal.
 If you are unable to attend for any reason, please inform the Musical Director and ensure that your place is reserved at the event by members of your section.
 If you are not singing, please return the relevant music before the concert.